Darwin notebooks missing for 20 years returned to Cambridge | Entertainment

 Two of naturalist Charles Darwin's notebooks that were reported stolen from Cambridge University's library have been returned, two decades after they disappeared.

-The university on Tuesday said the manuscripts were left in the library inside a pink gift bag, along with a note wishing the librarian a Happy Easter.
+The university said Tuesday that the manuscripts were left in the library inside a pink gift bag, along with a note wishing the librarian a Happy Easter.

-After searches of the library's collection of 10 million books, maps and manuscripts failed to find them, they were reported stolen to police in October 2020.

-Local detectives notified the global police organisation Interpol and launched an international hunt for the notebooks, valued at millions of pounds (dollars).
+Local detectives notified the global police organization Interpol and launched an international hunt for the notebooks, valued at millions of pounds (dollars).

 The notebooks are set to go on public display from July as part of a Darwin exhibition at the library.